isomerpages/iras-taxacademy/_executive-tax-programmes/tax-training-roadmap.md

   <tr>
     <td>Programme Overview</td>
     <td>(i) Provide foundation on general concepts of tax treaty and introduction to the OECD and Singapore treaty models <br>
-		(ii) Provide basic undestanding of transfer pricing and the Singapore transfer pricing guidelines
+		(ii) Provide basic understanding of transfer pricing and the Singapore transfer pricing guidelines
     </td>
   </tr>
   <tr>